 If you sign up for income protection insurance directly with an insurer, you’ll likely be asked to choose what your waiting period will be, should you ever have to make a claim.
 The shorter the waiting period, the higher your premiums will be.

 However, if your income protection insurance is through your superannuation fund like most Australians, you’ll likely have the default waiting period chosen by the fund.

 Waiting periods generally range from 30 – 90 days.

-How do waiting periods affect making a claim?
+How do income protection waiting periods affect making a claim?

 As outlined above, when making a claim on your income protection insurance you must satisfy the waiting period before you can make a claim.